- 1997 Ferrari F355 Spider

 Looking resplendent in its Giallo Modena colour scheme, this 1997 Ferrari F355 Spider was delivered new on 2 January 1997 via Stratstone.
 Chassis number 107151 is a right-hand-drive example with Nero leather trim and yellow stitching, plus the optional extra of a CD player.

 Although 1997 was the year in which Ferrari introduced the F355 F1 with its innovative paddle-shift semi-automatic gearbox – technology that Ferrari had pioneered in Grand Prix racing in 1989 – this car retains the manual six-speed transmission.
-Total production of the manual-gearbox Ferrari F355 Spider ran to only 2664 cars and, as per marque tradition, the lever is housed within an open gate.
+Total production of the manual-gearbox Ferrari F355 Spider ran to only 2664 cars with just 454 UK delivered examples.
+As per marque tradition, the lever is housed within an open gate.

 This Ferrari F355 Spider is now being offered for sale by The Classic Motor Hub, ready for its new owner to experience the model’s well-deserved reputation as one of the best driver’s cars of all time.